openUC2/UC2-GIT/TheBOX/CoreBOX/ALIGNMENT/Readme.md

 </p>

 ### Second experiment: Abbe Diffraction Experiment
 The famous Abbe Diffraction Experiments shows how diffraction of light by a specimen (and interference with the illuminating light) creates an image and how collection of diffracted light defines the resolution of the microscope.
-With this setup it is possbile to view both sets of conjugate planes at the same time, with one's eye or a camera.
+With this setup it is possible to view both sets of conjugate planes at the same time, with one's eye or a camera.
 <p align="center">
 <img src="./IMAGES/CoreBOX_Setup2_01.png" width="800">
 </p>